lukecarr/ts-dax/docs/guide/getting-started.md

 // const { datesYTD } = require('ts-dax')

 const ytd = datesYTD(new Date())
-// => All dates from the start of the year to today
+// => Set<Date> containing dates from start of month to today
 ```

 ::: tip
-ts-dax is [side-effect free and tree-shakeable](https://bundlephobia.com/package/ts-dax), so all of the
+ts-dax is [side-effect free and tree-shakeable][bundlephobia], so all of the
 implemented functions are exported from the same path.

 No need to remember if `datesYTD()` is found in `'ts-dax'`, `'ts-dax/calendar'`, or `'ts-dax/dates'`!